ehsanmok/create-your-own-lang-with-rust/book/src/transition_2_to_3.md

 ## What You'll Learn

-The journey from Firstlang to Secondlang teaches you how modern languages work:
+Moving from Firstlang to Secondlang shows you how modern languages work:

 1. **Type Systems** - How types catch errors at compile time
 2. **Type Inference** - Deducing types automatically (like Rust, TypeScript)